ibexa/documentation-developer/docs/guide/recommendation.md

 ## Running a full content export

 !!!
-Exporting content is crucial for providing recommendations.
+Exporting content is crucial for providing recommendations

-    If the content export does not work your recommendations will not work as well as required data like uris, titles etc. is missing and cannot be delivered in the recommendation response.
+    If the content export does not work, your recommendations will not function Required data like URIs, titles etc. will be missing and cannot be delivered in the recommendation response.

 After defining what Content Types should be tracked and recommended  you can start the full export with the following command: